programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	scene.add(unmoveable);
 ```

-The event object for drag events contains the identity of the object being dragged ('event.object'), so we can use that in the handler function and we can get the site it should match from its userData.
+The event object for drag events contains the identity of the object being dragged ('event.object'), so you can use that in the handler function and you can get the site it should match from its userData.

 **Within** the dragend handler function, after:
 ```